Gulin7/OnePiece_fan_page/README.md

-# OnePiece_fan_page
-This is a webpage dedicated to OnePiece.
+#onepiece-landing-page

+This is a landing page with a OnePiece theme I created using html and css only (the "Join the crew!" button works btw).

+You can access it here: https://gulin7.github.io/onepiece-landing-page/